josephschmitt/alexa-libby/README.md

 You canm get an access key id and secret by creating a new user in the [IAM console](https://console.aws.amazon.com/iam/home).
 Make sure you enable the "Programmatic access" access type.
 For the role, just click on the Roles tab, choose a role, and copy its ARN.
-Make sure your Role has access to create lambda functions.
+Make sure your user has access to create lambda functions.
 Unless you're an AWS IAM wizard, choosing the `AWSLambdaFullAccess` should work.

 Finally, run `npm run deploy` and if you set everything up correctly, it should finish successfully and you'll now have a function on lambda called `alexa-libby`.
-If this is the first time you've created] this function, you'll also have to make sure to go to the lambda console, edit your function, click on "Triggers", and set "Alexa Skills Kit" as your trigger.
+If this is the first time you've created this function, you'll also have to make sure to go to the lambda console, edit your function, click on "Triggers", and set "Alexa Skills Kit" as your trigger.
 If you're just updating an existing function, then you're fine.
 Please visit the [node-lambda](https://github.com/motdotla/node-lambda) project page for more information on